Music has always been important at St Mary's, which pioneered the liturgical performance of 16th and 17th century choral music from the 1950s onwards.

 The specification can be found on the National Pipe Organ here

-With grateful thanks to the Ouseley Church Music Trust www.ouseleytrust.org.uk for their support.
+We are grateful thanks to the Ouseley Church Music Trust www.ouseleytrust.org.uk for their continued support of St Mary’s music department.